 Gifts of “The Death Process”

 What treasures have revealed themselves when you’ve willingly surrendered?
 Remember that old relationship that no longer served you... that outdated sense of you… that old addictive habit..?
-What vitality would be missing right now if didn’t let those go?
+What vitality would be missing right now if you didn’t let those go?
 What beauty would have been unable to grow in the garden of your life if you were still trying to hold onto those outdated things?

 The death process proceeds new life.
 Maybe it would be good if we learned to honor that truth and embrace the process with greater degrees of consciousness and grace.

-Do you like that poetic reframe?
-Please forgive me.
 I know letting go of the familiar forms of life can feel terrifying.
 And I realize that talking about dying well is a hell of a lot easier than actually doing it.
 But I hope this discussion of a difficult process will help make it easier for you.
 I hope that these words will help you see the beauty of the process and reap its rewards more effectively.